MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 0.0.13 =
 *   Readme updated.
 No functional change.
 *   2020-02-12: Test with WP5.6.1 an PHP8.0 on live site: no errors reported.
 Works!
+*   PHP-Compatibility check with phpcs.
+Compatible from PHP 5.4 - 8.0.
+But keep PHP 7.0 as minimum version
+*   Update to keep some WP coding guideline.
+But still not all!
+Only partially done.

 == Upgrade Notice ==